microsoft/microsoft-ui-xaml/specs/CalendarView/CalendarViewSpec1.md

 `public Windows.UI.Xaml.Media.Brush BlackoutStrikethroughBrush { get; set; }`

 Gets or sets a brush for the strikethrough line over calendar items while they are blacked out.
+The strikethrough line for the current date uses the `CalendarView.TodayBlackoutForeground` brush though.

 ## CalendarView.SelectedDisabledBorderBrush